Dual blood glucose and ketone test meters

 • Diabetic ketoacidosis can become life threatening very quickly.
 It's important to know when to test for ketones and what to do if your ketones are raised.

-In New Zealand it is subsidised for people who have:
+In Aotearoa New Zealand dual blood glucose and ketone meters are subsidised for people who have:

 • type 1 diabetes